chaolongy/KDTalker/README.md

 <div align="justify">

 # News
+[2025.07.30] Training and evaluation codes have been released.

 [2025.05.26] Important update!
 New models and new functions have been updated to local deployment [`KDTalker`](https://kdtalker.com/).
 New functions include background replacement and expression editing.

 [2025.04.13] A more powerful TTS has been updated in our local deployment [`KDTalker`](https://kdtalker.com/).